-My other half occasionally claims to be a vegetarian.
-She knows that she isn’t really, she’s actually a pescetarian but people find it easier to understand vegetarian.
-For some reason it’s more difficult to accept someone not eating meat if the person in question is perfectly happy to eat fish.
-Not that my beloved explains her motivations particularly well for her choice of diet.
+For some reason, it’s far more difficult for people to accept someone not eating meat if the person in question is perfectly happy to eat fish.
+Not that my beloved explains her motivations particularly well for her choice of diet:

 “It’s because I don’t really identify with fish,” is the justification she offers.

-But she’s not exactly on first name terms with any cows that I’m aware of.
+But she’s not exactly on first-name terms with any cows that I’m aware of.

-I still get my fair share of processed meat so frankly being married to my wife, and the consequent dietary restrictions, has probably benefited my health quite significantly.
+To be fair, I still get my fair share of processed meat when I’m out, so being married to my wife—and the consequent dietary restrictions at home—has probably benefited my health quite significantly.
+And I like fish anyway, so it’s really not a problem.

-A root vegetable soup
+• A root vegetable soup

-A ‘chicken’ curry
+• A “chicken” curry

-Bolognaise
+• Bolognaise

-Chilli con carne.
+• Chilli con carne

-The last three sound like meat dishes but I use that meat substitute ‘Quorn’ instead.
-It’s not as nice as actual meat, but it’s cheaper, allegedly healthier (I remain unconvinced on this point, but if it’s good enough for Mo Farah it’s good enough for me) and by the time it’s marinated in the sauce it’s convincing enough for a work night meal.
+The last three sound like meat dishes, but I use that meat substitute, Quorn, instead.
+It’s not as nice as actual meat, but it’s cheaper, allegedly healthier (I remain unconvinced on this point, but if it’s good enough for Mo Farah, it’s good enough for me), and by the time it’s marinated in the sauce, it’s convincing enough for a work-night meal.

-But I encountered a problem with the last batch I made.
-I use chilli in all of the meals bar the bolognaise.
-Normally I use frozen chillies, which are conveniently pre-chopped.
-They bring a cheeky zing to the meals.
-But in the middle of my producing my last consignment, I realised, too late, that I’d run out, so I nipped to the nearest convenience store and they had neither fresh, nor frozen chilli peppers, but they did have chilli powder.
-I had a choice between normal chilli powder and ‘hot’ chilli powder.
-As both of us like a bit of kick to our curry, I went for the hot one.
-And applied it liberally to the soup, the curry and the chilli con carne.
+I nipped to the nearest convenience store.
+They had neither fresh nor frozen chilli peppers, but they did have chilli powder.
+I had a choice between normal chilli powder and “hot” chilli powder.
+As both of us like a bit of a kick to our curry, I went for the hot one.

 I misjudged this slightly.